buehler/mse-project-thesis-2/sections/04_implementation.md

 Certificates have the big advantage: they can be integrity checked via already implemented hashing mechanisms and provide a "trust anchor"^[A trust anchor is a root for all trust in the system.] in the form of a root certificate authority (root CA).
 Furthermore, if certificates would be used to transmit the users' identity within the authentication mesh, the certificates could also be used to harden the communication between two services.
 The certificates can enable mutual TLS (mTLS) between communicating services.

 But, implementing custom private fields and manipulating that data is cumbersome in various programming languages.
 In C\# for example, the code to create a simple x509 certificate can span several hundred lines of code.
 Go^[<https://go.dev/>] on the other hand, has a much better support for manipulating x509 certificates.
 Since the result of this project should provide a good developer experience, using x509 certificates is not be the best solution to solve the communication and integrity issue.
-If future work implements mTLS to harden the communication between services, it may be feasible to transmit the users identity within the used certificates.
+If future work implements mTLS to harden the communication between services, it may be feasible to transmit the users' identity within the used certificates.

 ### JSON Web Tokens